Darren-Drapkin/cat-in-d/README.md

 # cat-in-d
-the linux  cat programme written in Dlang
+The linux  cat programme written in Dlang.
+This is not so much to be used, as to be studied as an example of Dlang code.